Summary: Law firms from now and on into the future will have to learn how to deal with the upcoming crop of millennial lawyers.

 - This is why many businesses, including law firms, see advantages in hiring millennials.

-Do you remember those kids from say…2002 ‘til about 2014 or so?
-The ones who seemed to think the world revolved around them?
+According to the stereotype, Millennials are the kids from say…2002 ‘til about 2014 or so who seemed to think the world revolved around them.
 They were jaded, leery, skeptical.
 But most of all these kids, called millennials, were decided.

 You couldn’t convince them of anything.
 They had their minds made up about school, relationships, and the establishment of a stable life.
-In fact it was that word, establishment that always seemed to rattle their cage.
+In fact, it was that word, establishment that always seemed to rattle their cage.
 As far as establishment went, millennials wanted no part of it.
-They wanted to live their own lives up to their own expectations, and no one else’s.
+They lacked a positive attitude to work and wanted to live their own lives up to their own expectations, and no one else’s.

-Honestly, who could blame the millennials for their attitude?
-What, after watching elders such as their parents lose their minds over the 2008 recession, why would anyone fault them for their attitude?
+However, realistically who could blame millennials for their attitude?
+After watching elders such as their parents lose their minds over the 2008 recession, it made sense that they wouldn’t crave stability like the generations before them.

-Dad and Mom works tirelessly only for everything they owned and invested in to go up in smoke.
-Meanwhile Grandpa and Grandma have to move in because they lost their shirts too.
+Dad and Mom worked tirelessly for everything they owned and invested in to go up in smoke.
+Meanwhile, Grandpa and Grandma have to move in because they lost their shirts too.
 Now the house is cramped and the collective attitude is sour if not worrisome.

 With all they’ve witnessed, it’s no wonder the millennial has emerged as such a difficult age group to deal with:

-- Good paying careers, like law, was a waste of time.
+- Good paying careers, like law, were seen as a waste of time

-Of course this notion that they were next left many HR people within many established businesses face-palming themselves.
-Yet there were other more enlightened HR individuals, businesses and law firms that realized not just the value of millennials, but the fact that millennials was all anyone had to continue an establishment.
-In essence, with the current workforce getting on in years, what choice was there?
+Of course, this notion that they were next left many HR people within many established businesses face-palming themselves.
+Yet there were other more enlightened HR individuals, businesses and law firms that realized not just the value of millennials, but the fact that millennials were all anyone had to continue an establishment.
+With the current workforce getting on in years, the only option was to work with millennials to continue in business.
+So, they decided to take it easier on millennials and appeal to millennial needs.

 And what did the millennials give in return to these businesses desperate for new blood: A promise to not quit.